alysivji/movie-recommendation-example/README.md

-# Movie Example
+# Movie Recommendation Website Example

-This is an example project.
+This is an example project showing my opinions on testing best practices.

 ## Todo